JNRowe/jnrowe.github.io/_sources/articles/probits/jnrowe-misc.txt

 Sadly, very little was ever taken upstream(even less if you count the parts that were credited).
 This was entirely my fault.
-I originally started exporting the overlay because I was fed up the new package process upstream, and it seemed like the best way to deal with that for me.
+I originally started exporting the overlay because I was fed up with the new package process upstream, and it seemed like the best way to deal with that for me.

 I had hoped that some packages would be picked up, but didn't actively push them